 - Eolian deposits

-The formation of different types of limestone depends mostly on the water pressure, temperature, pH, and ion concentration like various conditions/environment in different depth of seawater.
+The formation of different types of limestone depends mostly on the water pressure, temperature, pH, and ion concentration like various conditions/environments in different depths of seawater.

 Apart from under the water formation, limestone formation also takes place on territorial surfaces where freshwater is flowing on the surfaces like rivers, streams, and lakes.
 Freshwater deposits of limestone also happen in the groundwater reservoirs or underground water streams precipitating from the surfaces as well as flowing from one underground reservoir to another.